hard-nett/docs/docs/terp-core/modules/gov/README.md

 # Gov

-The ```gov``` module enables on-chain governance which allows Osmosis token holders to participate in a community led decision-making process.
+The ```gov``` module enables on-chain governance which allows Terp token holders to participate in a community led decision-making process.
 For example, users can:

 - Form an idea and seek feedback
 - Create a proposal and adjust according to feedback as needed